PublishedMay 18, 09:06Last updatedMay 29, 07:14

-Starbucks Korea Faces Intensifying Backlash Over Insensitive "Tank Day" Promotion
+Starbucks Korea Faces Escalating Backlash Over Insensitive "Tank Day" Campaign

 Yonhap News Agency